ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 ## Asynchronous Backtraces

-Because RAC-based code often involves asynchronous work and queue-hopping, the framework supports [capturing asynchronous backtraces][] to make debugging easier.
+Because RAC-based code often involves asynchronous work and queue-hopping, the framework supports [capturing asynchronous backtraces][RACBacktrace] to make debugging easier.

 On OS X, backtraces can be automatically captured from any code, including